Quantum K-Rings of Partial Flag Varieties, Coulomb Branches, and the Bethe Ansatz: Characteristic Polynomials and Symmetrization

 Using $P^i$ as shorthand for the collection of variables $P^i_j$, and $e_i$ denoting the $i$th elementary symmetric polynomial for $i\geq 0$, and 0 for $i<0$: If we define the polynomial $F_i(t)$ as:

 Then the equations \eqref{Bethe} are equivalent to:

-We will use Vieta's formulas for $F_i$ to obtain $W$-symmetrizations of this relation, and then calculate how they specialize under $\phi$. $F_i$ has $v_{i+1}$ roots, $v_i$ of which are $P^i_j$s, we denote the remaining roots by the set $\bar{P}^i$, and the whole set of roots by $w$.
+We will use Vieta's formulas for $F_i$ to obtain $W$-symmetrizations of this relation. $F_i$ has $v_{i+1}$ roots, $v_i$ of which are $P^i_j$s, we denote the remaining roots by the set $\bar{P}^i$, and the whole set of roots by $w$.
 We thus have:

 Applying Vieta's formula to $F$ gives:

 Looking at \eqref{a} for $\ell=v_{i+1}$ gives a way to eliminate $e_{v_{i+1}}(P^{i+1})$:

 Applying this to \eqref{b} gives: